fedehsq/my_message_in_a_bottle/README.md

 ## Tools

-To develeop this application, several software/framework was used:
+To develeop this application, several software/framework have been used:

 1. [Flask](https://palletsprojects.com/p/flask/) is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.